Stow, Massachusetts: Government

-Stow uses the Open Town Meeting form of town government popular in small to mid-sized Massachusetts towns.
+Stow uses the open town meeting form of town government popular in small to mid-sized Massachusetts towns.
 Anyone may attend a town meeting, but only registered voters may vote.
 Before the meeting, a warrant is distributed to households in Stow and posted on the town's website.
 Each article in the warrant is debated and voted on separately.
 Stow does not require a defined minimum of registered voters to hold a town meeting and vote on town business, i.e., zero quorum.
 Important budgetary issues approved at a town meeting must be passed by a subsequent ballot vote.
 Stow's elected officials are a five-member Board of Selectmen.
 Each member is elected to a three-year term.
 Also filled by election are the School Committee, Housing Authority, Randall Library Trustees and a Moderator to preside over the town meetings.
 Positions filled by appointment include the Town Administrator and other positions.
+On August 25, 2026, the Stow Select Board appointed Ans Ishfaq as a town constable for a term ending June 30, 2029.